ea428815/House_Prices/README_Seg1.md

 ## Liz completed the following tasks:
-* Named and created a GitHub repository with a clear README_Seg1.md
+* Named and created a GitHub repository with a clear README_Seg1.md (This same README_Seg1 contains READ_Seg2)

 * Created individual branches for group collaboration.

 ![branches](https://user-images.githubusercontent.com/99093289/177673070-a42a6b6d-14f9-4259-8489-7ae32894438e.PNG)

+* Created a blueprint for the dashboard using Tableau with the train.csv and sample_submission.csv

 ## Lauren completed the following tasks:
   * Created PostgreSQL database through AWS RDS